nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 It was a human learning an archangel's magic circle, so it was right to accept this level of risk from the beginning.

-"The halo will make Shirone's mind explode from within.
-The choice is Shirone's.
+"The halo will make your mind explode from within.
+The choice is yours.
 If you want to try even knowing such dangers, I will help."

 For angels, mental collapse was equivalent to the extinction of life.